-Assistant Professor Scala's areas of expertise include decision modeling, energy utilities, military applications, spare parts management and cybersecurity.
+Associate Professor Scala's areas of expertise include decision modeling, energy utilities, military applications, spare parts management and cybersecurity.
 She has published numerous papers in leading journals and actively consults industry clients.
 Scala is the M.S. program director and can be reached at supplychain AT_TOWSON.

-With academic interests that include data and decision analysis, logistics and distribution, project management and international supply chain management, Associate Professor Han teaches EBTM 710 Logistics and Distribution.
+With academic interests that include data and decision analysis, logistics and distribution, project management and international supply chain management, Professor Han teaches EBTM 710 Logistics and Distribution.
 His research interests include humanitarian logistics, outsourcing strategies and the effects of inventory strategies and information technology investment on firm performance.
 He has received multiple awards for his outstanding research and teaching.

-Associate Professor Li's teaching interests include e-Business, customer relationship management and applied ERP systems.
+Professor Li's teaching interests include e-Business, customer relationship management and applied ERP systems.
 His research interests include team dynamics, search engine optimization and the use of business IT solutions.
 He teaches the Customer Relationship Management course and is a 2011 recipient of the College of Business and Economics Outstanding Scholarship Award.

 Associate Professor Tomasi’s teaching interests include business process management, e-Business and ERP systems.
 Her research interests include project team dynamics and search engine optimization.
 She teaches the Business Process Management course.

 Professor Yao's teaching interests include project management, operations management and supply chain management.
 His primary research interests include supply chain management for technology-intensive industries as well as innovative supply chain technology integration.
 Professor Yao teaches EBTM 602 Intro to Supply Chain Management and EBTM 720 Supply Chain Analytics.